DanielAdam13/CupheadRecreation/README.md

 ![Game image](/images_&_spritesheets/Flower_Screenshot.png?raw=true "Flower Boss")

 Here's why:
-* Cuphead is a beloved game of mine.
+* Cuphead is a game with great style that looks appealing.
 * I figured Cuphead would be a great game to recreate since it uses camera, has a cool character controller and has a lot of potential with enemy and projectile classes, all having different interactions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## My version

-This section gives a clear and detailed overview of which parts of the original game I planned to make.

 ### The minimum I will most certainly develop:
 * I will make a "Run'N'Gun" level that has correct collision and showcases its resepctful enemies with all their in-game behaviour and sounds.